-- March 16, 2010: ISDA submission to the Treasury on the Financial Sector Legislation Amendment (Prudential Refinements and Other Measures) Bill 2010 (Commonwealth) - May 26, 2010: ISDA submission to the Attorney General on the Exposure Draft of the Personal Property Securities Regulations 2010 - July 30, 2010: ISDA (as part of the JAC) submission to ASIC on 'Review of Disclosure for Capital Protected Products and Retail Structured or Derivatives Products' - August 1, 2011: ISDA submission to the Treasury on Financial Sector Legislation Amendment (Close-out Netting Contracts) Bill 2011 - August 26, 2011: ISDA submission to RBA on the discussion paper 'Central Clearing of OTC Derivatives in Australia' - November 28, 2011: ISDA submission to the Treasury on the discussion paper 'Review of Financial Market Infrastructure Regulation' - January 27, 2012: ISDA submission to the Treasury with regard to the Consultation Paper on 'Handling and use of client money in relation to over-the-country derivatives transactions' - June 15, 2012: ISDA submission to the Treasury with regard to the Consultation Paper on the 'Implementation of a framework for Australia's G20 over-the-counter derivatives commitments' - August 20, 2012: ISDA submission to the Treasury on Corporations Legislation Amendment (Derivative Transactions) Bill 2012 Exposure Draft - October 18, 2012: ISDA submission to RBA with regard to the Consultation on New Financial Stability Standards - October 19, 2012: ISDA submission to ASIC with regard to Consultation Paper 186 on Clearing and Settlement Facilities: International Principles and Cross-Border Policy (Update to RG 211) - December 14, 2012: ISDA submission to ASX with regard to Derivatives Account Segregation and Portability - December 14, 2012: ISDA submission to the Treasury with regard to Strengthening APRA's Crisis Management Powers - February 15, 2013: ISDA submission to the Treasury with regard to its proposal paper on 'Implementation of Australia's G-20 Over-the-counter Derivatives Commitments' - April 5, 2013: ISDA submission to ASX with regard to Draft Operating Rules - April 12, 2013: ISDA submission to ASIC on Consultation Paper 201 Derivatives Trade Repositories. - April 19, 2013: ISDA submission to Parliamentary Joint Committee regards to Corporations and Financial Services on Corporations and Financial Sector Legislation Amendment Bill 2013 - May 3, 2013: ISDA submission to Australian Securities and Investments Commission regards to the Consultation Paper 205 on Derivatives Trade Reporting. - June 20, 2013: ISDA submission to The Treasury regards to Corporations Amendment (Derivatives Transactions) Regulation 2013. - November 19, 2013: ISDA submission to ASX Limited on ASX 24 Exchange Traded Derivatives and OTC Interest Rate Derivatives Client Clearing Service Second Consultation Paper on Draft Operating Rules. - March 28, 2014: ISDA submission to the Financial System Inquiry.
+- March 16, 2010: ISDA submission to the Treasury on the Financial Sector Legislation Amendment (Prudential Refinements and Other Measures) Bill 2010 (Commonwealth) - May 26, 2010: ISDA submission to the Attorney General on the Exposure Draft of the Personal Property Securities Regulations 2010 - July 30, 2010: ISDA (as part of the JAC) submission to ASIC on 'Review of Disclosure for Capital Protected Products and Retail Structured or Derivatives Products'

+- August 1, 2011: ISDA submission to the Treasury on Financial Sector Legislation Amendment (Close-out Netting Contracts) Bill 2011 - August 26, 2011: ISDA submission to RBA on the discussion paper 'Central Clearing of OTC Derivatives in Australia' - November 28, 2011: ISDA submission to the Treasury on the discussion paper 'Review of Financial Market Infrastructure Regulation' - January 27, 2012: ISDA submission to the Treasury with regard to the Consultation Paper on 'Handling and use of client money in relation to over-the-country derivatives transactions' - June 15, 2012: ISDA submission to the Treasury with regard to the Consultation Paper on the 'Implementation of a framework for Australia's G20 over-the-counter derivatives commitments' - August 20, 2012: ISDA submission to the Treasury on Corporations Legislation Amendment (Derivative Transactions) Bill 2012 Exposure Draft - October 18, 2012: ISDA submission to RBA with regard to the Consultation on New Financial Stability Standards - October 19, 2012: ISDA submission to ASIC with regard to Consultation Paper 186 on Clearing and Settlement Facilities: International Principles and Cross-Border Policy (Update to RG 211) - December 14, 2012: ISDA submission to ASX with regard to Derivatives Account Segregation and Portability - December 14, 2012: ISDA submission to the Treasury with regard to Strengthening APRA's Crisis Management Powers - February 15, 2013: ISDA submission to the Treasury with regard to its proposal paper on 'Implementation of Australia's G-20 Over-the-counter Derivatives Commitments' - April 5, 2013: ISDA submission to ASX with regard to Draft Operating Rules - April 12, 2013: ISDA submission to ASIC on Consultation Paper 201 Derivatives Trade Repositories. - April 19, 2013: ISDA submission to Parliamentary Joint Committee regards to Corporations and Financial Services on Corporations and Financial Sector Legislation Amendment Bill 2013 - May 3, 2013: ISDA submission to Australian Securities and Investments Commission regards to the Consultation Paper 205 on Derivatives Trade Reporting. - June 20, 2013: ISDA submission to The Treasury regards to Corporations Amendment (Derivatives Transactions) Regulation 2013. - November 19, 2013: ISDA submission to ASX Limited on ASX 24 Exchange Traded Derivatives and OTC Interest Rate Derivatives Client Clearing Service Second Consultation Paper on Draft Operating Rules. - March 28, 2014: ISDA submission to the Financial System Inquiry. - April 17, 2014: ISDA submission to The Treasury to the proposals paper on the "G4-IRD Central Clearing Mandate".
+This submission is not yet public. - June 9, 2014: ISDA submission to The Treasury on Financial Sector Legislation Amendment (Netting Contracts) Bill 2013.
+This submission is not yet public. - June 23, 2014: ISDA submission to Australian Securities and Investments Commission on Australian Securities and Investments Commission Corporation Act Paragraph 907D(2)(a) Exemption.
+This submission is not yet public. - August 1, 2014: ISDA submission to The Treasury on AUD-IRD Central Clearing Mandate.
+This submission is not yet public. - August 26, 2014: ISDA submission to Australian Securities and Investments Commission regards to Consultation Paper 221 on OTC Derivatives Reform: Proposed Amendments to ASIC Derivative Transaction Rules (Reporting) 2013.
+This submission is not yet public. - August 29, 2014: ISDA submission to Financial System Inquiry regards to the Interim Report of the Financial System Inquiry.
 This submission is not yet public.